-Common indicators of a phishing attempt include warnings from your email service provider, urgent language, threat of dire consequences, too-good-to-be-true offers and more.
-Continue reading to learn what to look for to spot phishing attempts and how to keep yourself protected.
+Common indicators of a phishing attempt include warnings from your email service provider, urgent or threatening language, too-good-to-be-true offers and more.
+According to IBM, phishing is the catalyst for 41% of cyber attacks, leading to malware infections, account takeovers, fraud and identity theft.

-A phishing attempt is when a threat actor emails, texts or calls you in an attempt to persuade you into providing them with sensitive information.
-Threat actors will display a sense of urgency and pretend to be someone you know or a company you have an account with so you’re easily convinced to provide them with your personal information.
-When you unknowingly provide the threat actor with your information, they use it for their own malicious purposes like compromising your online accounts, stealing your money or even stealing your identity.
+A phishing attempt occurs when a threat actor tries to trick you into sharing sensitive information through emails, texts or phone calls.
+In these attempts, threat actors may display a sense of urgency and pretend to be someone you know or a company you have an account with to gain your trust.
+If you unknowingly provide the threat actor with sensitive information, they can use it for malicious purposes, such as to compromise your online accounts, steal your money or even steal your identity.

 1. Warning from your email service provider